ecklf/OpenCore-Lenovo-Flex-15/README.md

 ### Flashing your BIOS / Whitelist removal
 ##### Only do this with guidance of an expert or this can go bad!!!

 You **won't** be able to flash a new bios from a usb stick since this is write protected (even with sleep bug).
+This laptop sadly has no Libreboot/Coreboot support, so you will need to get someone to unlock your image for you.

 Order those two parts online:
   - [SPI Programmer](http://www.ebay.de/itm/25-SPI-Serie-24-EEPROM-CH341A-BIOS-Writer-Routing-LCD-Flash-USB-Programmierer-S7/282248666466?_trksid=p2047675.c100011.m1850&_trkparms=aid%3D222007%26algo%3DSIC.MBE%26ao%3D1%26asc%3D42849%26meid%3D01ae9da74f4f4c93a1270e4bf7c08b36%26pid%3D100011%26rk%3D1%26rkt%3D3%26sd%3D141466709787)